tprasadt/InstaSafeZTAA.github.io/index.md

 The client sends a Single Packet Authentication (SPA) packet containing its device and user fingerprint to the controller.
 The controller will validate that SPA packet.
 On successful validation, a dynamic port rule is opened such that the client’s ip can connect to the controller but no response is sent to the client.
 The client then connects to the controller via a secure control channel separate from the data channel used to transmit application data.
 The client provides the controller with data about the device’s various security measures as defined in the controller’s trust policy.
 The controller uses an identity provider to authenticate the user’s credentials.
 Additionally, Multi-Factor-Authentication is also used to verify the user’s authenticity.
 Based on the information gathered on the user and user’s device, the controller issues a dynamic entitlement token which is cryptographically signed by itself to the client.
 The entitlement is dynamic because the user is not guaranteed the same entitlements on each access if the client or the device does not meet certain policy rules.
 The entitlement is granted based on the data collected from the sources at the time of access, therefore is subject to change.
+Controller communicates with the ZTA Gateway about the user permission via Message Queue ( Amazon SQS or InstaSafe Message Queues).

  After receiving the entitlement in the form of a certificate, the client then connects to the gateway by using another SPA mechanism and provides its certificate to access a particular resource.
 The gateway verifies whether the certificate was issued by the controller.
 The gateway then uses the entitlement to determine whether the requested resources are within the client’s context by communicating with the controller.

-On successful validation of the client’s access request, a mTLS tunnel is established to the gateway and the data flows from the application to the gateway on the local network and then is relayed to the client by the gateway through the TLS tunnel.
-The gateway dynamically creates access rules for the client to use the resources.This is the first part of the process where the user is allowed into ZTAA’s network to access critical resources.
-Therefore, the gateway logs and monitors all the traffic flowing in and out of the network.
+On successful validation of the client’s access request, a mTLS tunnel is established to the gateway.
+The data flows from the application server to the gateway on the local network and then is relayed to the client by the gateway through the TLS tunnel.
+The gateway dynamically creates access rules for the client to use the resources based on the messaged via the message queues.This is the first part of the process where the user is allowed into ZTAA’s network to access critical resources.
+The gateway logs and monitors all the traffic flowing in and out of the network.

-<h3>Zero Trust Application Access -  Third Party Applications (SAML based)</h3>
+<h3>Zero Trust Application Access -  Third Party Applications through SAML </h3>

 <h4>Overview </h4>

 The architecture is based on the interaction between a SAML Service Provider and SAML Identity Provider with the additional layers of security that come with using the Zero Trust Platform.